Saturday, 7 July 2012

 With the muesli we had some fallen apricots from a local tree and an apple from an orchard we had passed two days ago.
 It is rare for us to actually buy fruit.

-We had the place to ourselves, which was not a surprise, as the Way of Arles is much less populous than the main pilgrimage from le Puy.
+We had the place to ourselves, which was not a surprise, as the Way of Arles is much less popular than the main pilgrimage from le Puy.

 At 7:20 we left, and stepped straight out the front gate onto the GR.
 It was a contrast with yesterday, when it took us more than three hours to find the first red-and-white mark.